Arnavchoudhari30/TestCase_Netlix/README.md

 # TestCase_Netlix
 Netflix test cases ensure that the platform functions smoothly across various scenarios.
 The login test cases verify whether users can access their accounts using valid credentials or third-party authentication (Google/Facebook) while restricting access for incorrect logins.
+Netflix is a widely used streaming platform that offers movies, TV shows, and original content to users across various devices.
+To ensure a seamless user experience, comprehensive testing is required across different functionalities, including login, search, playback, account management, and payment processing.
+Below is a detailed overview of Netflix test cases, categorized into different scenarios.

+The authentication and login test cases validate whether users can sign in using valid credentials, Google/Facebook authentication, or recover accounts if they forget their passwords.
+It also checks that incorrect login attempts display appropriate error messages and prevent unauthorized access.
+Search functionality is tested to ensure that relevant results appear for valid queries while handling invalid searches gracefully with a "No results found" message.

+Streaming and playback test cases verify smooth video playback, buffering behavior under slow internet conditions, and the ability to switch video quality, audio, and subtitles.
+Tests also ensure that users can add and remove movies/shows from "My List," resume watching from the last played position, and successfully log out.
+Additionally, offline viewing is tested by checking the ability to download content and play it without an internet connection.

+Security and account restrictions include verifying Netflix’s multi-device login policies based on subscription plans, ensuring parental controls effectively block restricted content, and testing session timeouts for inactive users.
+Payment and subscription tests confirm whether users can successfully subscribe, process payments, and handle expired subscriptions, ensuring proper renewal prompts.

+Lastly, multi-profile management cases test the ability to create, edit, and switch between multiple profiles within an account.
+These test cases collectively help maintain Netflix’s reliability, security, and performance, ensuring a smooth and engaging user experience for millions worldwide.